Dino Maamria: Further spells and retirement

 Maamria rejoined Conference National club Southport in July 2006, scoring seven goals in 20 appearances during the first half of the 2006–07 season.
 In December 2006, Rushden & Diamonds manager Graham Westley sought to make him his first signing, offering him a player-coach role, although Southport stated they had not received an official approach.
 Southport indicated they would require an improved offer, while Maamria expressed a desire to join Rushden to further his coaching career under Westley.
 He signed a one-and-a-half year contract with Rushden on 31 January 2007, scoring once in four appearances before returning to Southport on loan in March 2007 following Westley's dismissal.
 His contract at Rushden was cancelled by mutual consent in May 2007.

 He signed for Conference Premier club Northwich Victoria on 10 August 2007, making 11 appearances during the opening two months of the 2007–08 season before being appointed caretaker manager in October 2007, after which he did not play for the club again.
 During the 2008–09 season, while serving as first-team coach at Stevenage, he was registered as a player due to limited squad availability and helped the club win its first Herts Senior Cup in April 2009, scoring twice in a 2–1 victory over Cheshunt in the final.
 Later that month, he made a brief substitute appearance in a 1–0 victory over Ebbsfleet United, his final professional match.
 He was an unused substitute in the 2009 FA Trophy final and was assigned a first-team squad number in both the 2009–10 and 2010–11 seasons.

-International career

-Maamria made one appearance for the Tunisia under-21 team in 1991.